Well, we have arrived in Port Vila!!

-We had our second DVD night – it was a full house at Fathers House Church.
-I stayed outside & ended up chatting with a group of youths with a Team Member.
+Tonight, we had our second DVD night, it was a full-house at Fathers House Church.
+I stayed outside and ended up chatting with a group of youths with a Team Member.
 The youths were talking about not wanting to eat bacon, as they were afraid that God would think they sinned.

-Therefore we showed them Mark 7:19 & then talked through Romans 8.
+Therefore, we showed them Mark 7:19 and then talked through Romans 8.
 I literally saw the burdens drop off their shoulders!
 It was an amazing time with questions being asked.

 God is so good.

 The Pastor’s wife asked if I could pray for her as she had bad stomach cramps.
-I said that she was obviously doing what God wanted her too and should be encourage that the devil was trying to stop her from being at the Church celebrations tonight – she is leading worship.
+I said that she was obviously doing what God wanted her to and should be encouraged that the devil was trying to stop her from being at the Church celebrations tonight – she is leading worship.
 I prayed for her and was she too was healed.

 We then went and collected the rest of the DVD’s.
 There was a lady who was pregnant and worried about the baby, as she has been getting bad stomach pains…I prayed for her…healed…no pain and she had just pure joy in her eyes…praise Jesus!!